the Healing Shepherd

 “This group of Europeans then formed what is commonly called the ‘Old Catholic Church,’ a movement from which the ECC emerged.
 They believed in ‘great autonomy for local churches,’ a belief reflected today by the fact that all the local communities within the ECC elect their own pastors and bishops.
 The ECC “put down roots in Southern California in 1998,” and is “one of several North American descendants of the Old Catholics in Europe.” - Bishop Francis Krebs

-Healing Shepherd is sister community with four ECC Parishes in the Northeast - All Souls in Reading, PA, Mary Magdalene in East Rochester, NY, Holy Spirit Catholic Community in Newtonville, MA, and Community of St. Luke in Framingham, MA.
-Although far apart, the Northeast Region stays connected through conference calls, retreats, and social media.
+Healing Shepherd is sister community with four ECC Parishes in the Northeast - All Souls in Reading, PA, Mary Magdalene in East Rochester, NY, Holy Spirit Catholic Community in Newtonville, MA, Community of St. Luke in Framingham, MA, and St. Francis in Largo, FL.
+Although far apart, the East Coast Region stays connected through conference calls, retreats, and social media.
 Clergy and laity share ideas, progress, events, and support.

 The clergy marry,